fatimabazroun/SWE363-TEAM19/README.md

 Sarah Alsaleem:
 Story writing page.
 Modify the map to suit the supervisor's functions.
 Edit comments to match moderator functions,helped with debugging testing,Corrected the problem with admin login.

+`Reman Alqahtani:`I developed the Posts section in the creator dashboard, allowing creators to manage and view their published content in an organized and interactive layout.
+I also implemented the Admin section for event approval, where administrators can review, approve, or reject submitted events before they go live on the platform.